Things to do in Dubai

 Sharjah

-Sharjah is the third largest of the UAE's cities, and is the capital of the wealthy Sharjah emirate.
-Many of the headline attractions are within the Heritage Area near the main cor…
+Sharjah is the third-largest city in the UAE and the capital of the affluent Sharjah emirate.
+Many key attractions are located within the Heritage Area near the main corniche, wher…

 Ski Dubai